 Step 1: Paint in your dark areas first when you paint a cat

 If you’ve seen any of my other digital painting tutorials, you’ll know that I always say to start painting in your dark areas first.
-Same goes for oil painting.
+The same goes for oil painting.
 If you paint traditionally, check out my tutorial on Jorge & Nacho here.

 Below you see that I’m using dark paint over a very loose sketch of the reference photo.
 If you want to see step-by-step how to draw using the sight-size method, check out this tutorial on painting a portrait.
 Otherwise, freehand your sketch or trace it in the program.